Phala-Network/phala-docs/developers/swanky-phala-cli-tool.md

 [Swanky Suite](https://docs.astar.network/docs/build/wasm/swanky-suite/) aims to be an "all-in-one" tool for Wasm smart contract developers.
 It is modeled on existing tools like `cargo contract CLI` and `polkadot.js`.
 The `swanky-cli` tool is built with the `oclif` (Open CLI Framework [repo](https://oclif.io/docs/introduction)).

 Building with `oclif` allows for the `swanky-cli` to be extended through the [plugin-plugin](https://github.com/oclif/plugin-plugins) feature.
-Now the `swanky-phala-plugin` plugin can be added to the `swanky-cli` (note: must install `swanky-cli`first) with the command `swanky plugins:link [PATH_TO_REPO]`.
+Now the `swanky-plugin-phala` plugin can be added to the `swanky-cli` (note: must install `swanky-cli`first) with the command `swanky plugins:link [PATH_TO_REPO]`.
 Specific installation instructions and examples will be displayed later, so do not worry about getting this set up now.

 ## DevPHAse